boutquin/Boutquin.Domain/Domain/doc/DecimalArrayExtensions.md

 Calculates the average of an array of decimal values.

-Throws an `InvalidInputDataException` if the input array is empty or null.
+Throws an `EmptyOrNullArrayException` if the input array is empty or null.

 #### Parameters